Community Infrastructure Levy

 The Community Infrastructure Levy (CIL) is a charge on development to help fund infrastructure such as transport schemes and schools which is required to help support and accommodate new growth from development

-This is set out in the Council's Regulation 123 list (PDF 39KB)
+This is set out in our Regulation 123 list (PDF 39KB)

-With the adoption of the new Local Plan (2015-2030) in 2018, the council is undertaking a review of its Community Infrastructure Levy (CIL) which sets out the requirements for the charging of CIL in the London Borough of Redbridge.
+With the adoption of the new Local Plan (2015-2030) in 2018, we are now undertaking a review of its Community Infrastructure Levy (CIL) which sets out the requirements for the charging of CIL in the London Borough of Redbridge.
 The increased rates from development will be essential to help fund infrastructure needed to support the ambitious growth, as set out in the plan, and mitigate adverse impacts of future development.

 The Community Infrastructure Levy (CIL) was introduced in 2012 and is a charge on development to help fund infrastructure such as transport schemes and schools which is required to help support and accommodate new growth from development.
 Further information regarding its operation is published on our website.

-- Final Draft Charging Schedule Consultation – September/October 2019
+- Consultation on final draft Charging Schedule - October 2019

 Please see below the PDCS and the supporting documents:

-Each year, the Council allocates 15 per cent of CIL money for local projects.
-Through this consultation, the Council is asking residents and organisations to submit ideas and suggestions for local infrastructure improvements.
+Each year, we allocate 15 per cent of CIL money for local projects.
+Through this consultation, we are asking residents and organisations to submit ideas and suggestions for local infrastructure improvements.

 The current indexation means the charge is approximately £98.88/m2 for planning applications decided in 2019.